 Clustering Methodology to Infer Prototypical Types of Political Exposure

-We use state-of-the-art clustering methods to identify prototypical types of political exposure on Twitter To this end, we take into account several categories of information about panel members’ political exposure, namely: (i) the overall magnitude of political exposure and its share of the user’s available feed, (ii) the curating sources (partitioned by direct and indirect exposure), and (iii) ideological leaning of the political actors and news sites in the feed.
-Appendix H provides the full list and description of the 15 features that we analyze that provide measures of these three key categories of political exposure.
+We used state-of-the-art clustering methods to identify prototypical types of political exposure on Twitter.
+To this end, we took into account several categories of information about panel members’ political exposure: (i) the overall magnitude of political exposure and its share of the user’s available feed; (ii) the curating sources (partitioned by direct and indirect exposure); and (iii) the ideological leaning of the political actors and news sites in the feed.
+Appendix H provides the full list and description of the 15 features that we analyzed to provide measures of these three key categories of political exposure.

-For clustering, we use the common approach with this type of large and complex dataset to reduce the dimensionality of the data first (Allaoui et al., 2020; Grootendorst, 2022), and only then apply the clustering algorithm.
-Specifically, we use Uniform Manifold Approximation and Projection (UMAP) to reduce dimensionality (McInnes et al., 2020), and then apply the clustering algorithm of HDBSCAN, which determines the optimal number of clusters, subject to minimum cluster size, and is robust to outliers (McInnes et al., 2017).
+For clustering, we used the common approach with this type of large and complex dataset to reduce the dimensionality of the data first (Allaoui et al., 2020; Grootendorst, 2022), and only then applied the clustering algorithm.
+Specifically, we used Uniform Manifold Approximation and Projection (UMAP) to reduce dimensionality (McInnes et al., 2020), and then applied the clustering algorithm of HDBSCAN, which determined the optimal number of clusters, subject to minimum cluster size, and is robust to outliers (McInnes et al., 2017).

 Results

-In this section, we report results regarding our two research questions: What are the prototypical types of political exposure on Twitter, and how does the distribution of these exposure types vary across distinctive socio-demographic groups?
+In this section, we report results regarding our two research questions: what are the prototypical types of political exposure on Twitter?; and how does the distribution of these exposure types vary across distinctive socio-demographic groups?

-In order to identify robust patterns of political exposure, users that did not meet a minimum threshold of political exposure were assigned to a separate cluster of ‘nonpolitical’ users.
-Consistent with prior research, we set this threshold at one observed political tweet a day on average in the decahose, i.e., a total of 122 observations throughout the entire election period (Grinberg et al., 2019).
-Based on this criteria, 8.9% of the population was directly assigned to the nonpolitical cluster.
+To identify robust patterns of political exposure, users who did not meet a minimum threshold of political exposure were assigned to a separate cluster of “nonpolitical” users.
+Consistent with prior research, we set this threshold at one observed political tweet a day on average in the Decahose, i.e., a total of 122 observations throughout the entire election period (Grinberg et al., 2019).
+Based on this criterion, 8.9% of the population was directly assigned to the nonpolitical cluster.

-Clustering the political exposure of users with a minimal amount of exposure to politics resulted in seven clusters that cover 99.1% of the population, 0.4% of accounts that the algorithm identified as outliers, and three small clusters with several hundred people that together amount to 0.5% of the population.
-Hereafter, we omit these outlier and small-cluster accounts from further analysis and focus on the core exposure patterns identified in 99.1% of the population.
+Clustering the political exposure of users with a minimal amount of exposure to politics resulted in seven clusters that covered 99.1% of the population, 0.4% of accounts that the algorithm identified as outliers, and three small clusters with several hundred people that together amounted to 0.5% of the population.
+We then omitted these outlier and small-cluster accounts from further analysis and focused on the core exposure patterns identified in 99.1% of the population.

 Figure 1 presents the prototypical types identified by clustering the political exposure of panel members.
 Each point in Figure 1A represents an individual and their political consumption at the reduced two-dimensional space computed by the UMAP algorithm with its color designating